Nervado/intpart/README.md

 - Run: <path_to_bin>/intpart/build/test/IntPartTests

-The tests are made using googletest lib.
+The tests are made using the googletest lib.
 So to try it you must install https://github.com/google/googletest.